 - surveillance or alarm services provided via telecommunications connections, provided usually in nursing and security services, among others.

-Definitions in the Information Society Code: telecommunications operator
+Definitions in the Act: telecommunications operator

-When assessing whether the legislation is applicable to a certain service, the key issue is usually to assess whether the set of users is subject to any prior restriction and in which situations the service provider is considered to participate in the transfer of messages.
+When assessing whether the legislation is applicable to a certain service, the key issue is usually to assess whether the set of users is subject to any prior restriction and in which situations the service provider is considered to participate in the transfer or distribution of messages.

 The regulation of telecommunications is technology neutral.
 It concerns targeted communications, such as telephone, text message, broadband and email services, and mass communications, such as cable television, IPTV, terrestrial television and radio services.